Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 # intersections

-Calculation of intersections is one of CGA's strengths, because syntax is very simple.
+Calculation of intersections is one of CGA's strengths, because syntax is often very simple, especially if the objects are of the same type like two spheres.

 ∩ means meet.